garrandall/popular-music-data/tracks/sometimes-the-brand-new-heavies.md

 Sometimes you gotta do right to find happiness Sometimes, sometimes

-(Gotta do right, cha gotta do right, ahh sometimes, sometimes x4)
+(Gotta do right, cha gotta do right, ah sometimes, sometimes x4)